Southern Water Supply Project II

 and Windy Gap Project

-water from Carter Lake Reservoir to the City of Boulder, Left Hand Water District, and Longs Peak Water District.
-These three entities presently depend in part on seasonally operated open canals which at times are subject to water quality concerns.
+water from Carter Lake Reservoir to the City of Boulder, Left Hand Water District, the Town of Berthoud and the Longs Peak Water District.
+These four entities presently depend in part on seasonally operated open canals which at times are subject to water quality concerns.
 The new pipeline will provide a year-round secure water supply to these entities.

 The SWSP II will traverse from Carter Lake Reservoir south to the City of Boulder’s Boulder Reservoir water treatment plant, a total distance of 20 miles.
 The first 12 miles will parallel the existing SWSP pipeline from Carter Lake Reservoir to Saint Vrain Road near the Longmont Municipal Airport.
 The last 8 miles will go south and west toward the City of Boulder’s water treatment plant.
 The project will parallel the northern portion of the original 110-mile Southern Water Supply Project